agneknie/IT-VBE-Programavimo-Uzduotys/README.md

 ## English (EN)

-My solutions to programming tasks which were given in the Lithuanian Matura Exams of Information Technology from 2008 to 2020.
+My solutions to programming tasks which were given in the Lithuanian Matura Exams of Information Technology.
 Developed in preparation for my own exam in 2019.

 - All solutions aim to answer test tasks as closely as possible;
 - Tasks are formed in a way to test students' knowledge of programming paradigms and C++ syntax, rather than the efficiency or good programming style;